AzimuthLI/blog/_posts/2019-07-19-Install-Python-without-sudo.md

 If they do not show the libffi `/libs` directory and `/include` directory, then the system libffi package is not properly found by the python installer, thus we need to install libffi package from source too.

+## Install libffi and link it to python

 1. Download `libffi-3.2.1` and extract the source code:

     ```